HimejiDev/Ryuk/README.md

 ## Disclaimer ⚠️

 This bot is intended for educational purposes only.
 Misuse or abuse of the bot may violate Discord's Terms of Service and could lead to account and/or bot suspension or legal consequences.
 Use this bot responsibly and only on servers you have permission to manage.
+The developers are NOT responsible for any damages done to any servers or members. ⚠️

 ## License 📜